Evidence of an Emergent "Self" in Continual Robot Learning: Code Availability

 \section{Code Availability}

 All code is available at \url{https://github.com/adidevj7/EmergentRobotSelf}.
-The repository includes the Isaac-based training pipeline, the full analysis toolkit used in this study, experiment configuration files, and validation checkpoints.
-The Isaac Sim/Isaac Lab runtime is not redistributed due to NVIDIA licensing; the repository README provides setup instructions for obtaining the required NVIDIA components.
+The repository includes the Isaac-based training pipeline, the full analysis toolkit used in this study, configuration files, and checkpoints.
+The Isaac runtime is not redistributed due to licensing; the repository README provides setup instructions for obtaining the required NVIDIA components.